aburk3/aburk3.github.io/_posts/2019-01-13-sinatra_crud_application.markdown

 ---
 layout: post
 title:      "Sinatra CRUD Application"
-date:       2019-01-13 23:02:36 +0000
+date:       2019-01-13 18:02:37 -0500
 permalink:  sinatra_crud_application
 ---

-For this Sinatra project, I decided to make a *CRUD* (Create, Read, Update, Delete) application with a bit of added functionality.
+For this Sinatra project, I decided to make a *CRUD* (Create, Read, Update, Delete) application called ['Web-book'](https://github.com/aburk3/web-book) with a bit of added functionality.
 The function of the application is to act as an advanced 'Website Bookmark' tool.
 It allows you to add a website, followed by attaching a tag to the website so that you can quickly filter your websites out.
 The tag may be: work, food, family, shopping, blogs, etc.

 You begin by creating a profile.
 This process requires you to verify your password and contains salted password hashing by way of the `bcryp` ruby gem.